weaviate/weaviate-io/developers/weaviate/current/index.md

 You can add data to Weaviate through the [RESTful API](./restful-api-references/) end-points and retrieve data through the [GraphQL interface](./graphql-references/).

-Weaviates [vector indexing mechanism is modular](./vector-index-plugins/), and the current available plugin is the [Hierarchical Navigable Small World (HNSW) multilayered graph](./vector-index-plugins/hnsw.html).
+Weaviate's [vector indexing mechanism is modular](./vector-index-plugins/), and the current available plugin is the [Hierarchical Navigable Small World (HNSW) multilayered graph](./vector-index-plugins/hnsw.html).

 # What are Weaviate modules?

-Weaviate modules are used to extend Weaviate's capabilities and optional.
+Weaviate modules are used to extend Weaviate's capabilities and are optional.
 There are Weaviate modules that automatically vectorize your content (i.e., `*2vec`) or extend Weaviate's capabilities (often related to the type of vectors you have.)
 You can also create your own modules.
 Click [here](./modules) to get started with them.

 # What is a vector search engine?